developmentseed/scoreboard/README.md

 You can automatically fix some lint errors using `yarn lintfix`.

-## Generating Docs

-If you make changes to the API documentation make sure to update the README for the API which is auto-generated from the swagger YAML by running:

-     $ yarn docs

 ## Connecting to OSM Teams

 In OSM-teams, choose "Connect a new app".
 For the callback URL use the path